The Catacombs Tour

-The Catacombs Tour is an ongoing concert tour by American rock band Queens of the Stone Age to support the band's extended play, Alive in the Catacombs, which was released in June 2025.
-The tour which is set to occur across multiple historic North American theaters (Note: With the exception of two outdoor festival shows in Mexico, part of Corona Capital festival.), began at the Chicago Theatre in Chicago on October 2, 2025, and is scheduled to end at the Saenger Theatre in New Orleans on November 21, 2025.
+The Catacombs Tour was a concert tour by the American rock band Queens of the Stone Age to support the band's extended play, Alive in the Catacombs, which was released in June 2025.
+The tour was set to occur across multiple historic North American theaters (Note: With the exception of two outdoor festival shows in Mexico, part of Corona Capital festival.), beginning at the Chicago Theatre in Chicago on October 2, 2025, and ending at the Thunder Valley Casino in Lincoln on May 1, 2026.
 The band indicated that the tour is inspired from their experience recording Alive in the Catacombs from within the Paris Catacombs.
+On 29 October 2025 Matt Berry made a guest appearance on "Long Slow Goodbye" playing the cover halls organ.

+The first leg was in 2025, while the second leg consisting of 6 shows took place late April / early May 2026.
+On the first show of the second leg in Joshua Tree, former member Nick Oliveri provided guest vocals on "Auto Pilot".
+This was his first performance with the band in 12 years.

+Their KEXP broadcast show was uploaded to Youtube on June 15 2026.